Germany’s Working Holiday Visa for Australians

 Germany isn’t just an economic powerhouse and one of Europe’s largest countries – it’s also a very interesting place to live.
 With world-class infrastructure, lively cities, adorable villages and great beer, what more could you want?

 If you’re an Australian aged between 18 and 30 years old, you can apply for a German Working Holiday visa.
 This allows you to live in Germany for up to a year, during which time you can leave and re-enter the country as often as you like.
-You may also work during your stay in Germany, but only for up to six months with any single employer.
+You may also work during your stay in Germany, although any work should be “incidental” to your holiday and not the primary reason for you travelling to Germany.

 If you have previously applied for a working holiday visa in Germany but your stay was interrupted by COVID-19, you may be able to reapply to resume your working holiday.